franBec/pollitoDev/content/en/blog/2023-12-30-contract-driven-dev-3.md

 At the moment, our project looks like this
 ![file tree](/uploads/2023-12-30-contract-driven-dev3/Screenshot2023-12-30131549.png)

-Feel free to review each yaml file in your fav OpenAPI editor.
+Feel free to review each yaml file in your fav OAS editor.
 I'm using [OpenAPI ​(Swagger)​ Editor](https://plugins.jetbrains.com/plugin/14837-openapi-swagger-editor), a Jetbrains plugin.
 But the most popular option nowadays is [Swagger Editor](https://editor.swagger.io/).